 Are the various worldviews compatible, or incompatible?
-Do they really contradict each other?
+Do they contradict each other?
 Can folks with different worldviews get along?
 Which worldview is “right”?
 Are any “right,” or all, or none?
 How important are they, anyway?
-How can someone at least decide which worldview is “right,” or along the lines of a postmodern-existentialist slant, “right for them”?
+How can someone at least decide which worldview is “right,” or along the lines of an agnostic-existentialist slant, “right for them”?

 All great questions to explore.

-For now, we’ll have to narrow our focus on one:
+For now, we’ll can narrow our focus on one:

 How can we navigate and survive the modern worldview crush?

 If you aren’t clear on it already, a good place to start is with getting clear on your own worldview.

 This might seem simple.